View Table of Contents

 - Are there vaginal skin tags?

 - Can you get skin tags on the penis and scrotum?

 - What happens when a skin tag suddenly turns purple or black?

 - Is there another medical name for a skin tag?

 Will removing a skin tag cause more to grow?

 There is no evidence that removing a skin tag will cause more tags to grow.
 There is no expectation of causing skin tags to "seed" or spread by removing them.
 In reality, some people are simply more prone to developing skin tags and may have new growths periodically.
 Some individuals require periodic removal of tags at annual or even quarterly intervals.

 Is a skin tag a tumor?

-Skin tags are a type of harmless skin growth or tumor, but they are completely benign.
+Skin tags are a type of harmless skin growth and could be classified as a benign tumor.
+This is not the normal convention.
 Tags are generally not cancerous (malignant) and don't become cancerous if left untreated.